 Elm house is a multi-occupancy six bed Staying Close supported accommodation provision in a detached building directly opposite a residential children’s home.
 It aims to ensure that young people leaving residential care continue to receive high quality seamless support during the transition to independent living within the community that they are familiar with.

-Our project will establish a multi-occupancy six bed Staying Close supported accommodation provision in a detached building directly opposite one of our current residential units.
-The staff and management from our children’s home will work across both homes and support will be available 24 hours a day.
-This will ensure that young people who are ready for their first step into supported living can do so in a safe and familiar environment with staff that they know and trust.
-Once the young person is ready to take the next step towards independent living, staff will support them to secure accommodation in the local area if desired and regular contact and peer support will be maintained until at least the age of 21.
+Staff and management from the home work across both homes and support is available 24 hours a day.
+This ensures that young people who are ready for their first step into supported living can do so in a safe and familiar environment with staff that they know and trust.
+Once the young person is ready to take the next step towards independent living, staff support them to secure accommodation in the local area if desired and regular contact and peer support is maintained until at least the age of 21.